athms/xai-brain-decoding-benchmark/README.md

-# Comparing interpretation methods in mental state decoding analyses with deep learning models
+# Benchmarking explanation methods for mental state decoding with deep learning models

 ## Overview

-This repository contains the code underlying our new [preprint](https://arxiv.org/abs/2205.15581):
+This repository contains the code for:

-Thomas, A. W., Ré, C., & Poldrack, R. A. (2022).
-Comparing interpretation methods in mental state decoding analyses with deep learning models. arXiv preprint arXiv:2205.15581.
+Thomas, A. W., Ré, C., & Poldrack, R. A. (2023).
+Benchmarking explanation methods for mental state decoding with deep learning models.
+NeuroImage, 120109. [doi.org/10.1016/j.neuroimage.2023.120109](doi.org/10.1016/j.neuroimage.2023.120109).

-**Beware:** *I'm still in the process of setting up this repository; some bugs are therefore possible/likely.
-In case things don't work as expected, please open up a respective Issue*

 ## Project organization

-Find below an overview of the repository organization.
-Note that the results directory is not included in this repostiory due to storage capacity limits; We solely outline its structure below.
+Note that the listed `results` directory is not included in this repostiory due to storage capacity limits.

 ```bash
 ├── Makefile           <- Makefile with the following targets ('all' runs all commands in sequence):